nourmahfel/Work_experience/README.md

 The raw data is available on ENA under accession number SRR957824.

 ### Step 1: Download data
+We will now download real sequencing data from the European Nucleotide Archive (ENA), a freely accessible public repository.
+This archive stores raw reads, genomes, and other sequence data submitted by researchers globally.
+Wget is used to fetch the data.

+Each dataset has a unique accession number.
+In this case, we are using accession number SRR957824.

 ```bash
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR957/SRR957824/SRR957824_1.fastq.gz
 wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR957/SRR957824/SRR957824_2.fastq.gz

 ```
 ---

 ### Step 2: Check file size
+Make sure both FASTQ files downloaded correctly and are present.

 ```bash
 ls -l
 ```
+Command explanation:

+ls — list.
+This shows the files in the current folder.

+-l — long format, showing file size, date, and permissions.

+-h — human-readable.
+This displays file sizes in KB/MB instead of raw bytes.

+You should see two .fastq.gz files — one for each read direction.

 There are 500 000 paired-end reads taken randomly from the original data

 One last thing before we get to the quality control: those files are writeable.
 By default, UNIX makes things writeable by the file owner.
 This poses an issue with creating typos or errors in raw data.
 We fix that before going further